rei/rei-cedar-tokens/README.md

 We follow the basic structure of style-dictionary with the exception being that our tokens **don't** follow the implicit CTI structure and we abstract that into a separate "category" key.

-##### Foundations
+##### Options

-Found in `tokens/_foundations/`
+Found in `tokens/_options/`

-Foundational tokens are skipped and do not get exported for consumers.
-However they can be [referenced](#referencing-foundations-or-other-values) in creating tokens that will be exported.
+Optional tokens are skipped and do not get exported for consumers.
+However they can be [referenced](#referencing-options-or-other-values) in creating tokens that will be exported.
 These are our "options".

-**NOTE:** "foundations" needs to be the root key in the file.
+**NOTE:** "options" needs to be the root key in the file.

 ```
 {
-  foundations: { <-- anything beneath this will be ignored in output
+  options: { <-- anything beneath this will be ignored in output
     color: {
       'easily-excited': {
         value: '#3278ae',